gmcotta/gympoint/README.md

 ### More Information

-You can access the following repositories for more details about the development.
+You can access the following repositories for more details about the commits.

 - Back-end: https://github.com/gmcotta/gympoint-backend
 - Front-end: https://github.com/gmcotta/gympoint-frontend